nbx0/NGS_training/README.md

     ```
     Following successful installation, an Ubuntu terminal should pop up that looks like:
     ![alt text](./images/ubuntu_setub_1.png)
 7. Enter a username that will be exclusive for WSL.
-Press `Enter` and then enter a password.
+Press `Enter` and then enter a password. **_It is very important_**, _to choose a memorable password.
+If you forget your password you will need to reinstall Ubuntu_.
 A "prompt" will then appear in the screen like:
     ![alt text](./images/commandprompt_wsl.png) with `nbx0` replaced by your entered username and `L349232` replaced with your computer's name.
 8. Restart your computer.